Hackers circulate tainted version of China cyber security report

 "It was only a matter of time," Mandiant said on its blog, adding that its own network had not been compromised.
 "Reports downloaded, previously and currently from our website, do not contain exploits."

-The report, which is available from Mandiant at intelreport.mandiant.com/ charges that a secretive Chinese military unit is behind a series of hacking attacks.
+The report, which is available from Mandiant atcharges that a secretive Chinese military unit is behind a series of hacking attacks.
 It prompted a strong denial from Beijing and accusations that China was in fact the victim of U.S. hacking.